 AP Geography is considered quite easy, with class alumnae rating it 4.3/10 for overall difficulty, making it the 25th-most-difficult out of the 28 large AP classes surveyed.

-The AP Human Geography 2023 pass rate was 54%, lower than the all-AP-classes average.
+In 2024 the AP Human Geography pass rate was 56%, much lower than the all-AP-classes average.

-The highest percentage of candidates (32%) received a 1, more than double the all-AP average.
+The highest percentage of candidates (30%) failed with a 1, more than double the all-AP average.
 The remaining candidates were fairly evenly distributed between grades 2 and 5.

 AP Geography is rated as quite low study time required relative to other AP classes.